b08x/blueprints-cli/README-DOCKER.md

 ## Overview

-The BlueprintsCLI application has been restructured into a microservices architecture with proper separation of concerns:
+The BlueprintsCLI application is containerized as a Ruby gem-based application with supporting services:

-- **Frontend**: Static web assets served by Nginx
-- **Backend**: Ruby API-only service
+- **Backend**: Ruby CLI/API application built from gemspec
 - **Database**: PostgreSQL with pgvector extension
 - **Cache**: Redis for caching and background jobs
-- **Reverse Proxy**: Nginx for routing and load balancing

 ## Quick Start